 Alcoholism and addiction are not uncommon diseases in Hollywood, where celebrities often play out their addiction and rehab cycles in public.
 Many celebrities who were once closed about their addictions and rehab stays are opening up, sharing their struggles with the world, and giving hope to many fans.

 The stress and anxiety of everyday life can make it difficult to recognize a substance abuse problem before it gets out of hand.
 You don’t have to be a celebrity to suffer from substance abuse or alcoholism.
 Choices made under the influence of drugs and alcohol can have a ripple effect on your life, but there is an opportunity to break the habit and regain control of your life.
 Alcoholism and drug abuse can be difficult to face, but you don’t have to do it alone.
 If you or a woman you love is suffering from substance abuse or mental health problems, please call us today.
-Destination Hope: The Women’s Program is a full service addiction and women’s health treatment facility in Florida for women who suffer from substance abuse and behavioral health issues.
+Destination Hope is a full-service addiction and health treatment facility in Florida for men and women who suffer from substance abuse and behavioral health issues.